TrueNASTrueNAS Nightly Development Documentation

 Starting the Service Using System Settings

-To make SMB share available on the network, go to System Settings > Services and click the toggle for SMB.
+To make SMB share available on the network, go to System > Services and click the toggle for SMB.
 Set Start Automatically if you want the service to activate when TrueNAS boots.

 Configuring the SMB Service